semanticarts/gist/docs/AddressGuidance.md

 ## The New Model

 With gist v13.0.0, we reduced gist:Address down to two disjoint subclasses:
-- gist:\Address
+- gist:Address
-  - gist:\ElectronicAddress
+  - gist:ElectronicAddress
-  - gist:\PhysicalAddress .
+  - gist:PhysicalAddress .
 And we removed gist:hasCommunicationAddress and we added a new object property, gist:refersTo.

-The formal restriction definition for gist:PhysicalAddress is "gist:Address and (gist:refersTo some gist:Place)".
+The formal restriction definition for `gist:PhysicalAddress` is:
+- "gist:Address and (gist:refersTo some gist:Place)".
 In other words, a physical address exists in the real, physical world.
 It is possible for someone to go there and touch the address's referent.

-The gist:ElectronicAddress class has no formal restriction definition.
+The `gist:ElectronicAddress` class has no formal restriction definition.
 But it does have a text definition: _"_ _Content referring to a locatable virtual place not physically existing, as such, but made by software or electronics to appear to do so."_ From a practical perspective, it is an address which is not tangible.
 One cannot touch it.
 (One might touch the WI-FI router associated with an IP Address.
 But that is _not_ the address itself.)

 ### Using the new model